muffix/byImpf/README.md

   --first-vaccine-id FIRST_VACCINE_ID
                         The ID of the vaccine that was used for the first jab.
 Only required for the second vaccination.
   --variant VARIANT     Variants to find vaccines for; either ba1 or ba45.
 Leave blank for any.
+  --ntfy-topic NTFY_TOPIC
+                        ntfy.sh topic to send a message to on success.
+See https://ntfy.sh for details.

 ```

 #### Vaccine IDs